croessner/nauthilus-website/docs/guides/auth-policy-configuration.md

 - `operations`: selects `authenticate`, `lookup_identity`, or `list_accounts`.
 - `run_if.auth_state`: narrows execution by authenticated, unauthenticated, or any state.
 - `after`: defines start order inside the compiled check plan.
+- `skip_if`: attaches named `auth.policy.scheduler_guards` that may skip a selected check before its adapter starts.

+Scheduler guards reduce check coverage.
+Use them only for explicit operational exemptions, and keep final authorization in `auth.policy.policies`.

 ## Start With the Default